Kreeblah/DietPiTimeServer/README.md

 `[    2.674420] rtc-rv3028 1-0052: registered as rtc0`

-Additionally, if you've saved the time to your RTC, you'll likely also see a line that looks like this:
+Additionally, if you've saved the time to your RTC, you'll likely also see a line at boot that looks like this:

 `[    2.675849] rtc-rv3028 1-0052: setting system clock to 2023-05-19T06:58:56 UTC (1684479536)`